lpan21-econ/lpan21-econ.github.io/files/wikipedia/wikipedia.md

 # Observational Analysis Methodology

 The purpose of this first analysis is to establish the broad correlations between word usage in Wikipedia and word usage in the scientific literature.
 The intent in this section is *not* to establish causation, but rather to observe in general how contemporaneous these changes are across many different areas in Wikipedia.
-In Sections @[new_wiki] and @[experimental_results], we assess how much of these effects are attributable to a causal effect of Wikipedia on Science.
+In @[new_wiki] and @[experimental_results], we assess how much of these effects are attributable to a causal effect of Wikipedia on Science.

 ## Word Co-occurrence